jsecchiero/tmux-cssh/README.md

   -h                  Show help
   -n <name>           Name of the tmux session (default: cssh) -o <ssh args>       Additional SSH arguments
+  -c                  Use the current tmux session and just spawn a new window instead

 % tmux-cssh web{1..4}